 Contact a Skilled McAllen Spinal Cord Injury Lawyer

+A spinal cord injury can be devastating and affect all aspects of both a victim and their family’s lives.
 If a loved one has sustained a spinal cord injury, the personal injury lawyers of Herrman & Herrman, P.L.L.C. can help you understand your legal options and whether your loved one is entitled to file a personal injury lawsuit and seek compensation.
-In addition to our location in McAllen, Herrman & Herrman, P.L.L.C. has offices in Corpus Christi, San Antonio, and Brownsville.
-Our Accident Investigative Team is ready to assist wherever a spinal cord injury accident occurs in south Texas.
+In addition to our location in McAllen, Herrman & Herrman, P.L.L.C. has offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth.
+Our Accident Investigative Team is ready to assist wherever a spinal cord injury accident occurs in Texas.

 Our bilingual staff members are available 24 hours a day, seven days a week, for free, confidential consultations in English and Spanish.
 We are happy to represent McAllen spinal cord injury clients at no upfront cost, so there is no risk to you to reach out to our team right now.
 Call us at (361) 882-4357 or fill out our online contact form to start taking action in your spinal cord injury case today.